Sell American Gold Buffalo in Las Vegas | American Gold Buffalo Buyer

-Its story started in 2005 with the Presidential $1 Coin Act of 2005, which authorizes the US Mint to create a series of Presidential Dollar coins that began in 2007.
-The act also mandated the redesigning of then Lincoln Cent in 2009 to honor the 16th US President’s 200th birthday.
+Its story started in 2005 with the Presidential $1 Coin Act of 2005.
+The Act authorizes the US Mint to create a series of Presidential Dollar coins that began in 2007.
+Additionally, the Act mandated the redesigning of then Lincoln Cent in 2009 to honor the 16th US President’s 200th birthday.
 Additionally, the act authorized the mint to manufacture a 1 ounce 24K gold bullion coin that is to have a face value of $50 and a mintage of up to 300,000 coins per annum.
 Some of the other highlights of the Act involve the following:

 - The Secretary of Treasury shall mint and issue $50 gold bullion and proof coins.

-- Mandates that the gold used on the coins shall be mined from natural deposits in the US or any US territory.
-It shall be used within one year after the month in which the gold was mined.
+- Mandates that the gold in the coins shall be from natural deposits in the US or any US territory.
+Manufacturers shall use it within one year after the month of its mining.

-- The Secretary is forbidden from paying more than the average global price for gold.
+- The Secretary is shall not pay more than the average global price for gold.

 - Classify coins as legal tender.